 The various sources above confirm that there was no significant overt discord in the relationship between the so called Hyksos of Lower Egypt and southern Egyptians.
 The archaeological evidence of official seals belonging to southern rulers found in the Delta regions confirms the shared authority among the various nomarchs in these parts.
-The offical seals of the Pharaoh being required to authorize and approve matters of state, accords with Oahspe in that regard and further proves the subsidiary position of local governors to the Pharaoh:
+As evidenced above, the official seals of the Pharaoh, used to authorize and approve matters of state, accords with Oahspe in that regard and further proves the subsidiary position of local governors to the Pharaoh:

 Oahspe, Bk of the Arc of Bon; 27/17.6.

 || And whoso goes here or there, save by the sign of the signet of my [Pharaoh's] seal, shall surely be put to death.||